THE SECRET OF LIVING WELL AND LONGER IS :

 Have a happy marriage – Married people tend to have better health than unmarried people.
 For instance, married individuals tend to be able to have lower rates of alcoholism than their unmarried counterparts because they tend to offer encouragement, support, and protection from daily problems.
 They are also more able to handle stress better as a result.
 However, studies suggest that divorcing then remarrying actually increases the risk of dying prematurely.

 Eat chocolate – Chocolate contains flavonoids and antioxidants which have positive health benefits.
-Flavonoids assists cardiovascular health, while antioxidants are believed to prevent or delay certain damage to the body’s cells and tissues.
-Dark chocolate is considered best as it contains more than twice as many antioxidants as a bar of milk chocolate, and has fewer calories.
+Flavonoids assist cardiovascular health, while antioxidants are believed to prevent or delay certain damage to the body’s cells and tissues.
+Dark chocolate is considered best as it contains more than twice as many antioxidants as a bar of milk chocolate and has fewer calories.

 There is no one giant step that does it.
 It’s a lot of little steps